h2non/grunt-stubby/README.md

 Type: `Boolean`
 Default value: `true`

-Defaults to true.
 Pass in false to have console output (if available)

+#### options.callback
+Type: `Function`
+Default value: `null`

+Callback function when the server starts successfully.
+The passed arguments are:

+* `server` - The Stubby server instance object
+* `options` - The server config options object

 ## Contributing